 with joy after his skater turns in an incredible performance.

-Ken coaches on Long Island and is the Program Director at the Northwell Health Ice Center in East Meadow, New York.
+Ken recently moved from Long Island, where he was the Program Director at the Northwell Health Ice Center in East Meadow, to West Palm Beach, Florida.